ctron/dentrassi.de/content/2021/01/08/2021-01-08-rusty-frontend-patternfly-yew.md

 ### No more JavaScript … mostly

-All of the compile time checking that Rust offers, are just as helpful in the web world.
+All the compile time checking that Rust offers is just as helpful in the web world.
 Assigning a wrong type to a property, forgot to add a match-clause after adding a new enum literal, all caught by the compiler (like calling a wrong method or passing in wrong arguments).
 No more [JavaScript madness](https://www.youtube.com/watch?v=et8xNAc2ic8)!

 Well … not fully.
 First of all, you need to package your web application somehow.
 Which means that you need to also include Patternfly, and also may need to run a SASS compiler.
 Packaging all that up, `wasm-pack` and thus `npm` and `webpack` might come in handy.
-Still, this is only used for running parts of the build, but it requires you to have a Node JS installation, or a least a container of that.
+Still, this is only used for running parts of the build, but it requires you to have a NodeJS installation, or at least a container of that.

 Second: every now and then, you need to integrate with some existing JavaScript library or browser API.
-Patternfly for example places popovers using [popper.js](https://popper.js.org/), and so you somehow need to integrate that into your Rust web application.
+PatternFly, for example, places popovers using [popper.js](https://popper.js.org/), and so you somehow need to integrate that into your Rust web application.
 The bright side of that is, using `wasm-bind` and the Yew component system, you can easily hide all of that behind a nice API.
 It is pretty similar to interfacing Rust to C using FFI.

 On the other side, a bit of JavaScript, hidden behind proper APIs, isn’t too bad if you can use Rust for all the other parts of the backend and frontend.
 And yes, you can actually re-use the same code from the backend in the frontend as well.

 ### Yew Stack

 Yew is a great framework.
 But it also can be quite overwhelming when getting started.
-True, the documentation of Yew could be better, and yes I didn’t contribute as much as I could.
+True, the documentation of Yew could be better, and yes, I didn’t contribute as much as I could.
 Shame on me.
 However, the Yew community has a few [discord channels](https://discord.gg/VQck8X4) and is willing to help.

 ### WASM

-Initially I wasn’t sure if all browsers, desktop and mobile, would be happy executing WASM, but so far, I didn’t have any issues.
+Initially, I wasn't sure if all browsers, desktop and mobile would be happy executing WASM, but so far, I didn’t have any issues.
 Fingers crossed!

 ## I even could…